 The primary statements provide prior year comparatives in total; the new SORP requires prior period comparatives for the Statement of Financial Activities and the Balance Sheet for each of the three types of fund that the Charity manages.

-During 2014/15, 2015/16 and 2016/17 the Charity only held unrestricted funds and therefore this note only shows the unrestricted fund positions.
+From 2014/15 to 2017/18 the Charity only held unrestricted funds and therefore this note only shows the unrestricted fund positions.